cookinrelaxin/cookinrelaxin.github.io/research.md

 The pair in 3 is different: it has an "inverted" word-order, in which the predicate comes first and the subject comes last.
 It is an independent syntactic fact that inversion requires a form of "be".
 Sentence 3a is then ungrammatical, but 3b is grammatical, because it has a form of "be" in the third-person present-tense "is".
 Interestingly, 3b does *not* sound odd in the same way that 1b does, even though all of the words are the same.
+Sentence 3b could be uttered as the introduction to a documentary about NOLA, for instance.

     3a. *Lies at the mouth of the Mississippi River New Orleans.